Bobbo117/Watermain-Adaptive-Threshold-Implementation/README.md

 # Smart-Home-Water-Leak-Detector

+- Water damage occurs frequently.
+It can be expensive and inconvenient.
+	- Insurance claims frequently result in insurance cancellation or premium increase.
+	- A leak can cause undetected damage while you are away or even when you are home watching TV, napping, or sleeping overnight.

 - This project is an adaptation of the project at https://github.com/heyitsyang/Whole-House-Water-Leak-Controller .

-- Detects water leaks and shuts off the main water line to limit water damage.
-	- Water damage insurance claims are frequent, expensive, inconvenient, and can result in insurance cancellation.

 -  Hardware Alterations (optional)
-	- Buck converter is eliminated -
+	- Buck converter is eliminated
- 	- Dedicated 5v supply wall wart is provided for ESP8266
+ 	- Dedicated 5v usb supply wall wart is provided for ESP8266
   	- Standard electronics enclosure is substituted for custom 3D printed electronics enclosure

-- Software Alterations
+- Software Enhancements
+	- Detects water leaks as small as 1 cup per 6 minutes (42 ml/sec) using adaptive threshhld and shuts off the main water line automatically within 10 minutes to limit water damage.
- 	- Dependency on Home Assistant is secondary; Cellular iOT is primary control
+ 	- Cellular iOT control and monitoring is added
 	- Pressure monitoring detects water leak based on duration of reduced pressure over adjustable defined time limit.
-   	- Standby mode disables shutoff to allow for anticipated excess water flow such as long showers by your teenager, etc.
+   	- Standby mode disables shutoff to allow for anticipated excess water flow such as long showers, powerwashing by contractors, etc.
 	- Apply adaptive threshhold to detect smaller leaks than fixed threshhold detects while preventing premature watermain cutoff

 ## System Operation